 The Tallahassee Song Salon-six seats kick-started by Grant Peeples with Danny Goddard, George Gray, Ric Edmiston, Mike Strivelli, and Ron Patrick to critique new songs, snippits of songs, choruses, verses, song ideas, etc. with multiple "who's who" guests including Kelly Goddard, Paul Harbin, Mimi Hearn, Eddie McFarland, Kenyon Roberts (and others that slip the mind).

-"Bar Room" The truth about Bar Room: BANNED!
-The song is a beautiful but BANNED "therapy write."
-My child.
-Yes!
-BANNED... from Google Ads... for "promoting alchoholism!"
-Really!
-Bar.
-Room.
-Is.
-THE.
+Bar Room is THE.
 Face.
 Of.
 Raw.
 Human.
 Pain.
-I'm dealing with it... it's mine to deal, now ain't it.
-And if it helps another... just one... to know that such things of the past don't stay so horrid... then so be it!
+And it's mine to deal, now ain't it.
+And if it helps just one somebody... to know that such pains from the past are shared and may not remain... then so be it!

 SEE YOU DOWN THE ROAD..............

 Then there are the people I never met but who enriched my appreciation and understanding of the deeper power of music beyond the bounds of entertainment and commercialism: